jgraham0325/land-register-api-docs/docs/api-documentation/V1.1/index.md

 <code>{ "message": "Authentication failed", "error": { "status": 401 } }</code>

 Authentication fails when the token provided in the request is invalid.
-The token may have expired or the value set as the token was incorrect.
+The ID token may have expired or the value set as the token was incorrect.
 You may also see this error when calling the POST /authenticate endpoint with invalid credentials i.e. wrong username or password.
 {: .govuk-body}